How To Choose The Right Car Insurance

 3. Other auto insurance coverage to consider?

-Taking these few steps can save you thousands.
+Taking these few steps can save you thousands, protecting your financial future.
 Years ago, I wrote a blog about reviewing car insurance.
 As I was writing, I realized the last time I checked my coverage, I called my carrier.
 I had an older car, so I only had liability coverage.
-After reviewing my insurance, I added uninsured insurance coverage to have coverage still even if I’m involved in a hit-and-run.
+After reviewing my insurance, I added uninsured coverage to have coverage even if I’m involved in a hit-and-run.
 Two months later, I was involved in a hit-and-run.

-Because of my coverage, my insurance company paid me for my car (it was totaled), and I even got a small amount for pain and sufferin
+Because of my coverage, my insurance company paid me for my car (it was totaled), and I even got a small amount for pain and suffering.

 Tania Brown